dog-broad/travel_booking/README.md

 - **Booking Management**: Make, view, and cancel bookings.
 - **Responsive Design**: Enhanced with Bootstrap for a clean, modern look.

+## 🛠️ Deployment

+This application is hosted on AWS Lightsail at [15.207.196.96:8000](http://15.207.196.96:8000).
+Unfortunately, I couldn't afford a proper domain name, so I used the free IP address given by AWS Lightsail.
+The free domain name options were not desirable, so I went let the IP address be.

 ## 🚀 Getting Started

 ### Prerequisites